MahdiKhodabandelou/MachineLearning2024/MahdiKhodabandelou_MP3_ML/README.md

 # Mini Project 3: Support Vector Machines (SVM) Analysis

-## Problem 1: Exploring SVM with Various Datasets
+## Problem 1: Exploring SVM with Iris Datasets

 ### Objective
-The goal of this problem is to explore the SVM algorithm on different famous datasets.
+The goal of this problem is to explore the SVM algorithm on Iris datasets.
 Follow the steps below and include your findings in the report.

 ### Task 1: Data Loading and Initial Analysis
 - **Description:**